gelisam/category-syntax/README.md

   |])
 ```

-You can mix pairs representing different kinds of bifunctors in the same Category Syntax block, but I don't recommended it.
+You can mix pairs representing different kinds of bifunctors in the same Category-Syntax block, but I don't recommended it.
 It quickly becomes hard to track which pairs represent which bifunctor, and it is easy to accidentally `associate` across incompatible bifunctors:

 ```haskell
 -- type error